“In menopause, skin quickly loses collagen.

 What if I have some skin changes I am concerned about, including down there?

-If you have some skin changes you are concerned about – anywhere – it may be in your best interest to choose to talk to your health care provider about this.
-The NIA note:
+If you have some skin changes you are concerned about – anywhere – it may be in your best interest to choose to talk to your health care provider about this as soon as possible.

 Health Topics A-Z